lqhuang/awesome/mlsys.md

 - [karpathy/micrograd](https://github.com/karpathy/micrograd): A tiny
   scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API
-- [geohot/tinygrad](https://github.com/geohot/tinygrad): You like pytorch?
-You
-  like micrograd?
-You love tinygrad! ❤️
 - [pranftw/neograd](https://github.com/pranftw/neograd): A deep learning
   framework created from scratch with Python and NumPy
   <https://neograd.readthedocs.io>